You are here:

 What is the County Health Alliance?

-- An initiative to address health improvement through regional collaboration, innovation and accountability.
+- An initiative to engage communities and institutional partners in addressing health improvements through regional collaboration, innovation, accountability and transparency.

-- A coalition of talent from the government, business, health care, non-profit, academic and philanthropic sectors.
+- A coalition of talent from local government, business, health care, non‐profit, academic and philanthropic sectors

 - An opportunity to develop and implement a robust organizational and public policy agenda that prevents and reduces the burden of chronic diseases such as heart disease, cancer, stroke, diabetes and obesity.